Coachella Valley Grand Prix

 • 10 points for getting a first round bye

-• 20 points for every match won (other than a first round bye)
+• 10 points for every match won (other than a first round bye) (5 points for consolation round matches)

 • 10 point bonus for advancing to the semifinals